Best AI Case Study Generators 2026: 7 Tested, 1 Winner

 How it works.
 Paste your metrics, context, and results; Gamma's AI structures a case study document with intro, problem, solution, outcomes, and next steps.
 Export to PDF, PPTX, or Google Slides.
 Also publishes as an interactive web version.

 Pricing (individual, annual).
 Free tier → Plus → Pro → Ultra.
-Pricing is generous: the Free tier allows "up to 10 cards per prompt" and covers most basic use cases at no cost.
+The Free tier allows "up to 10 cards per prompt" and covers basic use at no cost.
 Paid tiers unlock higher card counts, premium AI models, custom branding, and API access.

 What's missing.